holykuche/db-migrations-executor/README.md

 import { DatabaseClient, MigrationsExecutorImpl } from '@holykuche/db-migrations-executor';

 // Implement DatabaseClient.
 You can use any database management system in theory.
-// But the API imply relational databases usage. const dbClient: DatabaseClient = {
+// But the API implies relational databases usage. const dbClient: DatabaseClient = {
   // your implementation
 };

-// Copy your migration scripts in a distributive directory
+// Keep your migration scripts in a distributive directory fresh.
+// For example, you might copy migration scripts into a distributive
-// each time while building process.
+// directory each time while building process.
 // Set this constant to relative path to migrations. const MIGRATION_SCRIPTS_DIR = 'migration-scripts';